Android App

 > 1000 A connection was established, but an error occurred.
 The error code is 1000 + the HTTP code, e.g. 1401 means Unauthenticated (opens new window).

-# Quick Access Device Controls
+# Device Controls

 # Multi server support